 Why Can’t I Just Rely on NOx Levels?

 There’s a reason the EPA regulates several emissions for the school bus industry and not just NOx.
 Each pollutant has its own unique but critical impact on the environment and human health.
 Therefore, all of these core pollutants must continue to be monitored and regulated.
 Here’s a quick snapshot of why each pollutant matters.

-- Particulate Matter (PM) – Particulate matter includes tiny solid and liquid particles that are suspended in the air we breathe.
+- Particulate Matter (PM) — Particulate matter includes tiny solid and liquid particles that are suspended in the air we breathe.
 While some of these particles are large enough to be seen, other particles are so small they can only be seen with an electron microscope.
-In fact, the smaller the particles, the more hazardous they are to your health because they can embed deep within your lungs and sometimes can get into your bloodstream.
-Particulate matter can cause serious health issues including breathing problems, lung tissue damage and even cancer.
+In fact, the smaller the particles, the more hazardous they are to your health, because they can embed deep within your lungs and sometimes can enter your bloodstream.
+Particulate matter can cause serious health issues.
+These include breathing problems, lung tissue damage and even cancer.
 Across the board, Thomas Built buses have a near-zero PM rating.